Codes Of Practice

 Q: What will this change on my farm or ranch?

 A: Farmers and ranchers will still be the ones responsible for the way their animals are raised.
-A renewed Code will not change that.
+An updated Code will not change that.
 At present the beef Code is not mandatory and not audited but if cattle are in distress the Code is one tool enforcement officers will use to measure the owner’s care.
 What is possible and optimum in production agriculture is always evolving.
 Codes of Practice gather the current research and bring it together with practicality, regulations and laws, and public expectation.
 All producers should read through the completed Code to see what content is relevant to their operation.

 Q: Is the Code a government regulation?